-- ii) NFG must develop O&M Procedures based upon safe operating conditions, but must hand dig for initial location of the special permit segment pipeline and associated monitoring devices' communication lines.
-NFG must hand or shovel dig whenever excavation operations are within two (2) feet of the pipeline and associated monitoring devices' communication lines. - iii) NFG must prepare and follow a damage prevention program in accordance with 49 CFR 192.614.
-NFG must make this program part of its O&M Procedures prior to placing the special permit segment in natural gas service. - d) NFG must ensure that the special permit segment will comply with the requirements in 49 CFR Part 192, except as waived or modified herein as listed in Section II - Regulatory Background.
+- 4) NFG must not install any FlexSteel pipe above grade (ground). - c) Other possible signs of material damage or unsoundness must be reviewed by qualified personnel, and if the integrity of the FlexSteel pipe is negatively affected, NFG must remove and replace such pipe. - d) NFG must document its repair and replacement procedures and standards within the comprehensive written specifications or standards required under 49 CFR 192.303 and the O&M Procedures required in 49 CFR 192.605. - e) NFG must develop O&M Procedures based upon safe operating conditions, but must hand dig for initial location of the special permit segment pipeline and associated monitoring devices' communication lines.
+NFG must hand or shovel dig whenever excavation operations are within two (2) feet of the pipeline and associated monitoring devices' communication lines. - f) NFG must prepare and follow a damage prevention program in accordance with 49 CFR 192.614.
+NFG must make this program part of its O&M Procedures prior to placing the special permit segment in natural gas service. - g) NFG must ensure that the special permit segment will comply with the requirements in 49 CFR Part 192, except as waived or modified herein as listed in Section II - Regulatory Background.